higepon/mcbench/README.md

-## What is mcbench?
+### What is mcbench?
 mcbench is memcached benchmark tool written in Erlang.

-## Building and Installing
+### Building and Installing
   1. Install a recent version of Erlang.
-  2. Get a release of mcbench from xxxxx.
+  2. Get a release of mcbench from http://github.com/higepon/mcbench/downloads.
   3. make
   4. make install with Environment variables for configuration.
      TARGET_DIR: Installation target directory.